NeilR2s/raspberry-pi-osteoarthritis-detection/README.md

 ### Primary intended uses
 - To serve as a cost-effective screening tool for early detection of knee osteoarthritis (OA), specifically focusing on Kellgren-Lawrence (KL) grades 0 to 3
 - To classify thermal images of knee joints into OA severity grades based on the KL grading system.
-- To be used by healthcare professionals (rheumatologists, orthopedic specialists) as an aid in OA screening and assessment, particularly in clinical settings like the ACC Orthopedic and Physical Therapy Clinic.
+- To be used by healthcare professionals (rheumatologists, orthopedic specialists) as an aid in OA screening and assessment, particularly in clinical settings like in Gentri Medical Center and Hospital.

 ### Primary intended users
 - Healthcare professionals specializing in osteoarthritis diagnosis and treatment.
 - Researchers in medical imaging and AI for healthcare.